 For what feels like forever I’ve been undergoing orthodontic treatment.
 Until now, I’ve had removable braces which I could pop in and out.
 They were a pest but nothing too terrible.
 They certainly didn’t interfere with eating.
 But this week, I got fixed braces.

 Despite my best efforts, I am now completely unable to bite or chew anything.
 I am surviving on yogurt, mashed banana, smoothies, and soup.
 Lots and lots of soup.

-I’d say this made four generous servings, but it’s sort of hard to gauge because I’m eating a ton of soup right now.
+I’d say this made four generous servings, but it’s sort of hard to gauge because I’m honestly eating a ton of soup right now.
 It’s entirely possible that if you’re just dishing up regular starter-sized portions, it will go further.

 - 1 medium butternut squash